BRENTWOOD -- Although technology is king on campuses these days, student government campaigns at Heritage High are strictly old-school.

 She relies on the honor system instead, saying kids police themselves.

-Despite the dominant role that social media plays in the lives of so many
+Despite the dominant role that social media plays in the lives of so many adolescents, Banchieri said no students have complained to her about the rules.

 "I think when I explain why, they understand it.
 If somebody posts something negative about another candidate on someone's page, it opens this big door for others to comment negatively," she said.